ionic-team/stencil/BREAKING_CHANGES.md

 ### `@Prop() mode` is no longer reserved prop

-`@Prop() mode` used to be way to define and read the current mode of a component.
+`@Prop() mode` used to be the way to define and read the current mode of a component.
 This API was removed since it was very local to the use case of Ionic.

 Instead, the `mode` can be read by using the `getMode()` method from `@stencil/core`.

 ### Removed: Global `JSX`

 For all the same reasons for now importing `h`, in order to prevent type collision in the future, we have moved to local scoped JSX namespaces.
-Unfortunately this means `JSX` is no longer global and it needs to be imported from `@stencil/core`.
-Also note that while the below example has the render function with a return type of `JSX.Element`, we recommend to not have a return type at all:
+Unfortunately, this means `JSX` is no longer global and it needs to be imported from `@stencil/core`.
+Also, note that while the below example has the render function with a return type of `JSX.Element`, we recommend to not have a return type at all:

 ```tsx
 import { JSX, h } from '@stencil/core';